Sustainability Curriculum Resource Guide

 Resources, examples and suggestions:

-- Students in ESOL, ABE, Reading, Writing and College Success courses can use content related to the Climate Action Plan and other PCC sustainability initiatives to develop reading, writing, researching, speaking and other academic skills.
+- Students in Reading, Writing and COMM courses can use content related to the Climate Action Plan and other PCC sustainability initiatives to develop reading, writing, researching, speaking and other academic skills.

 - Climate misinformation can be a focus for teaching critical thinking, fact checking, and web and social media evaluation.
 See How to Spot - and Help Stop - Climate Misinformation